-The goals and objectives of the proposed program are presented below and are identical to the goals and objectives identified in the CRP (Moffatt & Nichol, 2015):
+The goals and objectives of the proposed program are presented below and are similar to the goals and objectives identified in the CRP (Moffatt & Nichol, 2015):

 - 1. Restore tidal wetland processes and functions to the maximum extent possible. - a.
-Increase estuarine habitat with a mix of tidal channels, mudflat, salt marsh, and brackish/ freshwater marsh and ponds. - b.
+Increase estuarine habitat with a mix of tidal channels, mudflat, salt marsh, and brackish/freshwater marsh and ponds. - b.
 Provide adequate area for wetland-upland ecotone and upland habitat to support wetlands. - c.
-Restore and maintain habitat that supports important life history phases for species of special concern (e.g., federal and state listed species), essential fish habitat, and migratory birds as appropriate. - 2.
+Restore and maintain habitat that supports important life history phases for species of special concern (e.g., federal and state listed species), essential fish habitat, and migratory birds as appropriate.

+- e.d.
+Solicit and address feedback on restoration design from members of the community, Native American tribes, and other interested parties. - 2.
 Maximize contiguous habitat areas and maximize the buffer between habitat and sources of human disturbance. - a.
 Maximize wildlife corridors within the Los Cerritos Wetlands Complex and between the Los Cerritos Wetlands Complex and adjacent natural areas within the region. - b.
 Incorporate native upland vegetation buffers between habitat areas and human development to mitigate urban impacts (e.g., noise, light, unauthorized human encroachment, domestic animals, wastewater runoff) and reduce invasion by non-native organisms. - c.
-Design the edges of the Los Cerritos Wetlands Complex to be respectful and compatible with current neighboring land uses.

-- 3. Create a public access and interpretive program that is practical, protective of sensitive habitat and ongoing oil operations, economically feasible, and will ensure a memorable visitor experience. - a.
+Design the edges of the Los Cerritos Wetlands Complex to be respectful and compatible with current neighboring land uses. - 3.
+Create a public access and interpretive program that is practical, protective of sensitive habitat and ongoing oil operations, economically feasible, and will ensure a memorable visitor experience. - a.
 Build upon existing beneficial uses. - b.
 Minimize public impacts on habitat/wildlife use of the Los Cerritos Wetlands Complex. - c.
 Design interpretive concepts that promote environmental stewardship and the connection between the wetlands and the surrounding community. - d.
-Solicit and address feedback from members of the surrounding community and other interested parties. - 4.
+Solicit and address feedback from members of the surrounding-community, Native American tribes, and other interested parties. - d.e.
+Encourage equitable access of the LCW as a regional resource - 4.
 Incorporate phasing of implementation to accommodate existing and future potential changes in land ownership and usage, and as funding becomes available. - a.
 Include projects that can be implemented as industrial operations are phased out and other properties are acquired over the near-, mid- and long-term (next 10 years, 10-20 years, and 20+ years). - b.
 Investigate opportunities to restore levels of tidal influence that are compatible with current oil leases and neighboring private land holdings. - c.
 Remove/realign/consolidate existing infrastructure (roads, pipelines, etc.) and accommodate future potential changes in infrastructure, to the maximum extent feasible. - 5.
 Strive for long-term restoration success. - a.
 Implement an adaptive management framework that is sustainable. - b.
 Restore habitats in appropriate areas to minimize the need for long-term maintenance activities that are extensive and disruptive to wildlife. - c.
 Design habitats that will accommodate climate changes, e.g., incorporate topographic and habitat diversity and natural buffers and transition zones to accommodate migration of wetlands with rising sea levels. - d.
-Provide economic benefit to the region. - 6.
-Integrate experimental actions and research into the project, where appropriate, to inform restoration and management actions for this project. - a.
+Provide economic benefit to the region.

+- 6. Integrate experimental actions and research into the project, where appropriate, to inform restoration and management actions for this project. - a.
 Include opportunities for potential experiments and pilot projects to address gaps in information (e.g., effect of warm river water on salt marsh ecosystem) that are protective of sensitive habitat and wildlife and that can be used to adaptively manage the restoration project. - b.
 Include areas on the site, where appropriate, that prioritize research opportunities (such as those for adaptive management) over habitat sensitivities.